Dual Mobility Hip Replacement

 Dual Mobility Hip Replacement Outcomes

-More Movement – allows patients to perform a high level of activity without risk of dislocation including running, skiing, martial arts, golf, tennis, surfing, climbing and almost anything that their general fitness will allow.
+More Movement – allows patients to perform a high level of activity with a minimal risk of dislocation.

 Immediate Return – immediate full weight bearing and range of motion exercises.
 Most patients leave hospital after 2-4 days.
 Some patients transfer to rehab for hydrotherapy.